 About the Series

-The Human Rights in the Middle East and North Africa (MENA) Series explores critical topics related to women’s rights, human rights, and refugees.
+The Human Rights in the Middle East and North Africa (MENA) series explores critical topics related to women’s rights, human rights, and refugees.
 The series convenes scholars and practitioners from the MENA region to identify emerging issues and develop actionable policy solutions for governments and nongovernmental organizations.

-Past Collections
+Past Series

 Past Events